GSA-TTS/identity-site/content/_help/trouble-signing-in/authentication/issues-with-authentication-application._en.md

 ## My Authentication application isn’t working

 The time may not be correctly synced between your device and your Authentication application.
-Make sure your device’s time is correct by using a page like time.gov.
+Make sure your device’s time is correct by using a page like [time.gov](https://time.gov){:class="usa-link--external"}.

 * If you use Google Authenticator, you may need to sync the time manually.
 Follow Google’s instructions to sync your time.